mars0i/bali/doc/ArchitectureNotes3.md

 	mapping of ticks between them.
 (Maybe also send back to NetLogo other info to be displayed.
 Or maybe I can display the popco stuff through Clojure, in another window.)

+3. Note that at present the determination of success takes place in code embedded in `imitatebestneighbor`.

+	a.
+This should be abstracted out into a separate function.
+Then I can code the second transmission channel outside of `imitatebestneighbor` in a separate function, and use the same success-returning function.

+	Then in the combined version, the success-returning function can be called to get data to send to popco.

+	b.
+And in the combined version, the second-channel transmission function will get the suppression value from popco, rather than from subaks in NetLogo.